Dolphin E10 vs. Nautilus CC Comprehensive Comparison

 And a top-load name means that the basket is located in the upper part of the cleaner.
 And you only need to open the panel to pull the box out.
 Thus, Dolphins ensure rare but very easy emptying.
 Just pull out the basket, through dirt, and rinse walls with clean water.

 If your pool is subject to large debris (like constantly falling leaves), you cannot find a better filtration.
 The process is effortless and quick.
-However, Dolphins E10 and Nautilus CC cannot guarantee perfect filtration of fine particles, which is a minus.
+For fine pollen and sand, the Nautilus CC has an edge — and you can upgrade the E10 with an aftermarket fine filter if needed.
+Neither model guarantees perfect filtration of the finest particles at stock configuration.

 Smart navigation technologies are the main advantages of robotic pool cleaners.
 Medium-level Maytronics models use patented CleverClean navigation.
 This is especially notable in the Dolphin Nautilus CC model, where CC stands exactly for the CleverClean.